ManiaExchange/GeryKnockout/docs/user-guide.md

 ## The knockout format
 The knockout is based on knocking out the slowest drivers each round.
 If there is 1 KO per round, the last player will be knocked out.
 With 2 KOs, the bottom two are knocked out.

 If players do not finish (DNF), they will also be knocked out.
 This has the side effect that multiple players may be knocked out, even if there is only supposed to be 1 KO per round.
+If no one is able to finish in time, there won't be any KOs.

 This is then repeated until there is one player remaining.
 This player is the only one who has not been knocked out and is therefore crowned as the winner.

-Supported game modes include Rounds, Time Attack and Stunts.
-Laps, Cup and Team are currently not supported.
+Supported game modes include Time Attack, Rounds, Stunts and Laps.
+Cup and Team are currently not supported.

+### Time Attack

+In Time Attack, players have a set time to finish their runs, and can restart at any time.
+KOs are performed once the time runs out.

+### Rounds

+In Rounds, players start at the same time and are given one run to finish.
+KOs are performed for each round and the number of rounds depend on the mode settings.
+Point distribution is overridden to reward each surviving player 1 point, thus the number of rounds equals the points limit (or until one player remain, whichever happens first).
+Multiple rounds per track is supported.

+Theoretically, Rounds with new rules should be supported, although this has not been tested properly.

+### Stunts

+In Stunts, players compete for the highest score in a Time Attack-like fashion.
+KOs are performed once the time runs out.

+### Laps

+In Laps, players start at the same time on a multilap track.
+KOs are performed for each lap, with the slowest driver being knocked out when the player ahead crosses the line.
+If there is a set number of laps per track, then the number of KOs will equal the number of laps, and when completed, the competition will continue on the next track with the remaining players.

 ## Command-line interface
 The plugin includes a command-line interface which can be used to configure the knockout.